wxMaxima-developers/wxmaxima/info/wxmaxima.de.md

 ![ezUnits](./ezUnits.png)

-Besides completing the current commandâs or variableâs name the autocompletion is able to show a template for most of the commands indicating the type (and meaning) of the parameters this program expects.
+Besides completing the current command’s or variable’s name the autocompletion is able to show a template for most of the commands indicating the type (and meaning) of the parameters this program expects.
 To activate this feature press Shift+Ctrl+k or select the respective menu item